 Date and Numeric fields will automatically allow you to enter start and end values.

-In this case we are looking for customers that have had more then $10,000 worth in sales while selling more then 100 of our products.
+In this case, we are looking for customers that have had more than $10,000 worth in sales while selling more than 100 of our products.

 As you enter values and tab to the next you will see dbFront immediately filter the results and also add a small widget to the Advanced Search title bar to indicate what your results are filtered on.

 When you click on some data that interests you the Advanced Search pane will automatically close.

 Advanced Searches will remain in effect even if you switch to another table and back...